-My home on wheels is not a camper, this is truck life!
-It is a rugged and stealthy truck.
-I love the fact that it is scratched and dented, with 50+ shades of NATO green.
-This gives me the advantage of camouflage meaning I can park in the city and nobody knows it’s my home.
-I can even park on top of a mountain and only mountain climbers will see me.
+This gives me the advantage of camouflage, meaning I can park in the city, and nobody knows it’s my home.
+Additionally, I can even park on top of a mountain, where only mountain climbers will see me.
 It’s so damn PIRATE!
-The imperfections make it easier for me to get to exciting places.
-I have no need to worry about adding some new scratches which may be what holds others back from leaving the beaten path.
+The imperfections make it easier for me to reach exciting outdoor places.
+Therefore, I have no need to worry about adding new scratches, which may be what holds others back from embracing van life and leaving the beaten path.

 Meet Flo the Land Pirate